 - Credit card consolidation with a balance transfer

-- Cut up your credit cards and avoid temptation
+- Cut up your credit cards and avoid the temptation